harishsune/DoTheCode/README.md

 # DoTheCode
-Open code for all code lovers
+Open code for all code lovers who wants to code.